-The difference between Actual Cash Value (ACV) and Replacement Cost Value (RCV) may seem somewhat obscure to the average policyholder in Florida, but these terms are very important because they will affect the amount a policyholder will be entitled to recover.
-This article will cover the meaning of the terms, as well as a general discussion on the relevant statutory framework and case law dealing with these concepts.
+The difference between Actual Cash Value (ACV) and Replacement Cost Value (RCV) may seem somewhat obscure to the average policyholder in Florida, but these terms are very important because they will affect the amount a policyholder will be entitled to recover in a property insurance claim?

 Replacement Cost Value

 The term RCV means that if an insured has suffered a covered loss, and the insured is entitled to RCV pursuant to the insurance contract, then the insurer must pay the cost that it would take to replace the property regardless of the property’s actual market value.
 So for example, assume that you purchased a television a few years ago.
 Further assume that it would cost you $3,000 to replace the TV today.
 However, since the time you purchased the TV, the TV has undergone some normal wear and tear and is worth less than the purchase price for a number of other factors.
 The value of your TV, after accounting for these factors, is now $500.
 Thus, if you were to sell the TV in the open market today it would probably sell for $500.
 Yet, if your TV is destroyed by a covered peril and your policy provides for RCV, then your insurance company will be required to pay the full replacement value of $3,000.
 That is how RCV works.
 Your insurer is liable for the cost it would take to actually replace the TV without deducting any depreciation.